jczekanska/sandbox_projects/matlab_visualizations/README.md

 ```
 ## 2. **density\_simulation.m**

-A simple particle-based animation where sand grains settle in water of varying densities.

-* **Settling speed**: Based on a simplified Stokes’ Law.
-* **Color coding**: Particles are colored by water density (blue, green, and red).
-* **Constraint**: Rather than clearing the screen for each frame, the previous particle positions are overwritten with **white dots**—a deliberate design choice to avoid different animation methods.
+A plain particle-based animation built on a simplified Stokes’ Law where sand grains settle in water of varying densities.
+Particles are colored by water density (blue, green, and red).
+Rather than clearing the screen for each frame, the previous particle positions are overwritten with **white dots**—a deliberate design choice to avoid different animation methods.

 ## 3. **temperature\_equilibrium.m**

 Analyzes how the mass of water affects its final temperature when placed in a steel container.

-* **Comparison**: Experimental data is compared to theoretical predictions and a **nonlinear fit**.
+Experimental data is compared to theoretical predictions and a **nonlinear fit**.
-* **Focus**: Highlights equilibrium behavior and demonstrates basic **curve fitting** techniques.